 In 1975, my friend and fellow singer/songwriter/guitarist Don Cooper and I joined forces to become Cooper Dodge.
 We were different enough, musically and otherwise, to be interesting and similar enough to be compatible.
 I relocated to Vermont where he lived and the two of us played shows all over the US, gradually attracting enough talented musicians (Ron Johnson, Richard Gates, Richard X. Heyman) to form a five piece band.
 Over the next six years we opened shows for James Taylor, Jerry Garcia, Jimmy Buffett, Joe Cocker, and countless others.
 A major label recording contract eluded us until 1980 when we signed with ATCO Records, home of Cream, Blind Faith, Buffalo Springfield, Neil Young, the Who, and many more.
 For ATCO we recorded a single became a minor hit for the Carpenters one year later.
 "I Want You Back in My Life Again."

 In the end, for all the usual reasons, the band broke up—a statement likely true for 99% of all bands that ever existed.
 At this point I was nearly thirty years old and looking for something completely different when Program Director Bob Rivers (later of Bob Rivers "Twisted Christmas" fame) offered me a job hosting the morning show at his rock radio station in New Hampshire.
 I took that offer and transitioned from going to bed at 4 am on a musician’s schedule to waking up at 4 am as a morning rock DJ.
 One radio gig led to another, which took me from New England to San Antonio, Boston, Seattle, and finally Portland, Oregon which is home base today.
 In addition to being an announcer, I've been the production director, music director, or program director for stations ranging in format from hard rock to classical, even kid’s radio.
 It was a great career in commercial, public, and satellite radio which also included a long stint as a broadcast consultant.
-But throughout the radio years I never abandoned my first love—playing guitar, writing and recording songs.
-Many of which you can hear on the Songs and Lyrics page.
+But throughout the radio years I never abandoned my first love—playing guitar, singing, writing, and recording songs.

 Good fortune to you and thanks for reading—